-Signatories shall develop, document and deliver the Education Program to address the following:
+Signatories shall develop, document and deliver the Education Program to address that considers the following:

-- The needs of the sport system, Athletes and their Athlete Support Personnel; - Support of those most vulnerable to doping and/or most influential to strengthen a clean sport culture; - In-person delivery by Educators; - A curriculum that incorporates values, Clean Sport Behaviors and mandatory core topics; - A range of Education Activities, adapted where required for the needs of learners; - Evidence-informed and theory-based Education development and practice; - Collaboration between Signatories and other organizations; - Evaluation of the Education Program.
+- The needs of the sport system, Athletes and their Athlete Support Personnel; - Support of those most vulnerable to doping and/or most influential to strengthen a clean sport culture; - InThe type of education and in-person delivery (physical or virtual) by Educators; - A curriculum that incorporates values, Clean Sport Behaviors and mandatory core topics; - A range of Education Activities, adapted where required for the needs of learners; - Evidence-informed and theory-based Education development and practice; - Collaboration between Signatories, their members and any other organizations; - Evaluation of the Education Program.

-All Education Program activities should be complementary, underpinned by values, foster a clean sport environment, take a learner-centered approach and preserve the spirit of sport.
+All Education Program activities should complement each other and be complementary, underpinned by values, foster a clean sport environment, take a learner-centered approach and preserve the spirit of sport.

-5.0 Sport System Assessment
+5.0 Sport System Assessment Analysis